ppy/osu-wiki/wiki/FAQ/en.md

 Each hitcircles will appear as either a red or a pale-blue circle.
 Those coloured circles were named Don (red notes) and Katu (blue notes) respectively.

 If it is a small red note, press the button bound to the inner portion of the taiko drum or hit the large flat area (center) of the TaTaCon.
 If it is a small blue note, press the button bound to the outer ring of the taiko drum or hit the sides of the TaTaCon.
-If the note is a **LARGE** circle, press or hit both of either inner or outer drum depending on the colour of the note for double point.
+If the note is a **LARGE** circle, press or hit both of either inner or outer drum depending on the colour of the note for double point (a single correct hit will give single point).

-The notes must be pressed or hit when reached the small white judgment circle next to the drum.
+The notes must be pressed or hit when reached the small white judgement circle next to the drum.
 Hitting the wrong colour, or both at the same time, will be considered a miss.

 ##### Drumrolls
 ![Taiko drumroll][Taiko drumroll image]